An Extractive-and-Abstractive Framework for Source Code Summarization: Design

 \textbf{Step~\ding{196} and Step~\ding{197}: Producing Embedding Representations.} Step~\ding{196} and Step~\ding{197} do a similar thing, i.e. leveraging an encoder to transform the source code into an embedding representation.
-The difference is that Step~\ding{196} deals with important statements selected by the extractor and Step~\ding{197} deals with the entire code snippet.
+The difference is that Step~\ding{196} deals with important statements selected by the extractor\deletion{ and}, while Step~\ding{197} deals with the entire code snippet.
 Therefore, in {\toolname}, we can use the same neural network architecture or pre-trained model to design ExEncoder and AbEncoder.
 Given a code snippet $c = [stat_1, stat_2, \cdots, stat_n]$, let $c' \subseteq c$ denote a set of the important statements selected by the extractor from $c$, the tasks performed by ExEncoder and AbEncoder can be formalized as follows:

-where $\bm{e}^{Ex}$ and $\bm{e}^{Ab}$ represent the embedding representations of $c'$ and $c$; the encoder is a neural network architecture (e.g., LSTM~\cite{1997-LSTM}, Transformer~\cite{2017-Transformer}) or pre-trained model (e.g., CodeBert~\cite{2020-CodeBERT}) that can process sequential input.
+where $\bm{e}^{Ex}$ and $\bm{e}^{Ab}$ represent the embedding representations of $c'$ and $c$; \deletion{the encoder}$encoder(\cdot)$ is a neural network architecture (e.g., LSTM~\cite{1997-LSTM}, Transformer~\cite{2017-Transformer}) or pre-trained model (e.g., CodeBERT~\cite{2020-CodeBERT}) that can process sequential input.
 ExEncoder and AbEncoder perform the similar task --- producing embedding representations of the code, so we design them with the same code representation techniques as the extractor's encoder.

-\textbf{Step~\ding{198}: Producing Fused Representation.} In this step, {\toolname} fuses $\bm{e}^{Ex}$ and $\bm{e}^{Ab}$ to produce a fused embedding representation $e^{Fu}$ through the component Fusioner.
+\textbf{Step~\ding{198}: Producing Fused Representation.} In this step, {\toolname} fuses $\bm{e}^{Ex}$ and $\bm{e}^{Ab}$ to produce a fused embedding representation $e^{Fu}$ through \deletion{the component Fusioner}the Fusioner component.
 Considering that $\bm{e}^{Ex}$ and $\bm{e}^{Ab}$ are not aligned, we fuse them in a concatenated fashion.
 We try two concatenated ways as follows:

 where $[\cdot;\cdot]$ denotes the concatenation of two vectors.
 The effects of both ways on the performance of {\toolname} are discussed in Section~\ref{subsubsec:effect_of_fusion_fashion}.